-H. Carl Moultrie I, Omega’s only National Executive Secretary, was appointed a judge to the Superior Court of Washington, D.C., in 1972.
+H. Carl Moultrie, Omega’s only National Executive Secretary, was appointed a judge to the Superior Court of Washington, D.C., in 1972.
 Moultrie’s resignation was accepted with regrets.

 Omega conferred upon Moultrie the title of National Executive Secretary Emeritus which was later changed to Executive Secretary Emeritus.

 On November 16, 1975, an impressive granite monument was dedicated to the memory of the four founders.
-The monument is located near Thirkield Hall, the site of Omega’s birth place on the Howard University campus.
+The monument was placed near Thirkield Hall, the site of Omega’s birth place at Howard University.

 A revived Life Membership program resulted in a very large number of new Life Members.

-The Atlanta Grand Conclave in 1976 became the largest attended up to that point.
+In 1976, the Atlanta Grand Conclave became the most attended up to that point.
 Many new undergraduate chapters were chartered, because of the increased enrollment of black students at previously all-white colleges and universities.

-The Denver Grand Conclave in 1979 made a commitment to contribute $250,000 to the United Negro College Fund over the next five years.
+In 1979, during the Denver Grand Conclave the fraternity committed to contribute $250,000 to the United Negro College Fund over the next five years.

 THE EIGHTIES, NINETIES AND TODAY

-In 1981, the Omega Psi Phi Fraternity endowed its first endowed Omega faculty chair at Rust College, Holly Springs, Miss.
+In 1981, the Omega Psi Phi Fraternity endowed its first endowed Omega faculty chair at Rust College, located in Holly Springs, Mississippi.
 President W.A.
 McMillan stated that the chair would be used to promote the humanities.

-Grand Basileus Moses C. Norman, Sr., elected at the 1984 Louisville Grand Conclave and served six years, the longest tenure of any Grand Basileus.
+Grand Basileus Moses C. Norman, Sr., was elected at the 1984 Louisville Grand Conclave and served six years, the longest tenure of any Grand Basileus.
 He appointed a committee to review the structure and operations of the fraternity as a means of future focus.

 In 1984, John S. Epps was selected as only the fifth Omega man to serve as Executive Secretary.
-H. Carl Moultrie I, Executive Secretary Emeritus and Ronald E. McNair, noted Astronaut, entered Omega Chapter.
+H. Carl Moultrie was named, Executive Secretary Emeritus.

 C. Tyrone Gilmore Sr. became the 34th Grand Basileus in June 1990.
-Under his leadership, a site for a new World Center and International Headquarters in Decatur Ga. was identified.
-Also, complete structure was revamped and the international chapters were transformed into the 13th District.
+Under his leadership, a site for a new World Center and International Headquarters located in Decatur Ga. was identified.
+Also, the structure was revamped and the international chapters were transformed into the 13th District.

 Dorsey C. Miller Jr., the fraternity’s 16th Second Vice Grand Basileus, was chosen as the 35th Grand Basileus at the Cleveland Grand Conclave in 1994.
 He was the 1st member to be elected to both positions.
-Miller’s administration closed the sale of the property at 3951 Snapfinger Parkway, which the new international headquarters.
+Miller’s administration closed the sale of the property at 3951 Snapfinger Parkway, which is the site of new international headquarters.
 The property at 2714 Georgia Ave.
 N.W. was disposed.
-The Georgia Avenue location had served as the Fraternity’s headquarter for 31 years and the fraternity shield that adorned the facade is now at the Smithsonian.
+The Georgia Avenue location served as the fraternity’s headquarter for 31 years and the fraternity shield that adorned the facade is now at the Smithsonian.

-George Grace was elected Grand Basileus in 2002 at the 72nd Grand Conclave in Charlotte, N.C.
+In 2002, George Grace was elected Grand Basileus during the 72nd Grand Conclave held in Charlotte, N.C.
 Under Grace’s leadership the fraternity realized financial solvency and a steady increase in its membership rolls.

-Warren G. Lee Jr., who had once served as the Second Grand Vice Basileus, was elected Grand Basileus in during Little Rock Grand Conclave in 2008.
-During Lee’s tenure, Omega fortified its mission and brought aid and comfort to those in need.
-Omega men across the United States mentored to the youth, organized various social action programs and donated millions to worthy causes.
+Warren G. Lee Jr., who served as the 23rd Second Grand Vice Basileus, became the 38th Grand Basileus during the Little Rock Grand Conclave in 2008.
+During Lee’s tenure, Omega fortified its mission and brought sustenance to those in need.
+Omega men across the United States mentored the youth and organized various social action programs and donated millions to worthy causes.

-In 2010, Dr. Andrew A. Ray was elected the 39th Grand Basileus during the 76th Grand Conclave held in Raleigh, N.C.
+In 2010, Dr. Andrew A. Ray was elected the 39th Grand Basileus during the 76th Grand Conclave held in Raleigh, North Carolina.
 During his administration, Omega became the first black Greek organization to charter an undergraduate chapter in Great Britain.
 The fraternity also joined forces with President Barack Obama to promote fatherhood and responsible parenting through the national Fatherhood Initiative.